Lightning-AI/LitServe/README.md

 ```
 &nbsp;

-LitServe's OpenAISpec also enables capability to handle images in the input.
-Below is an example of how to set this up using LitServe.
+LitServe's `OpenAISpec` can also handle images in the input.
+Here is an example:

 ```python
 import litserve as ls